 Think about it: raising a kid is a full-time job that’ll take atleast 15 full years of one’s life.
 No individual should take it on unless they really, truly, deeply feel a maternal/paternal instinct, and are financially and emotionally capable of raising an entire human.
 These parameters are important to ponder upon before deciding to do what everyone else seems to be doing.
 It’s a taboo topic to talk about, but some of my friends who’re mothers (and love their kids, needless to say) have candidly confessed that if they could turn back time and choose differently, they would.
 They see themselves choosing to never have children.
 Not so long ago, the BBC anonymously featured mothers who regret having children.

 Most people do it at the expense of finding or following a passion.

 The more I travel, the more I realise that there are a thousand ways to live your life, but most people only choose one.
 The work – home – sleep schedule tends to breed boredom and an absence of purpose or meaning in life.
 And the only recourse society seems to suggest is to have a kid.
-But think deeper about it and you’ll find so many ways to get more out of life – work for the environment, fight for animal rights, teach someone a skill, learn a language, use your privileges to help create alternative livelihoods, travel with purpose, start a company to solve a pressing challenge, chase a forgotten dream, take some risks!
+But think deeper about it and you’ll find so many ways to get more out of life.
+Work for the environment, fight for animal rights, teach someone a skill, learn a language, use your privileges to help create alternative livelihoods, travel with purpose, start a company to solve a pressing challenge, chase a forgotten dream, take some risks!

+To get married or never get married?
 People will criticise your choices no matter what.